Ambusy/ArCatSy/README.md

 The system is first used for the disclosure of the KDC archives, containing large and small archives by persons or organisations, a library, a photo and poster collection, newspaper clippings and a thesaurus, based on the AACR rules.

-Download only the DOC folder, to see examples and possibilities, if you like.
+Download only the DOCUMENTATION folder, to see examples and possibilities, if you like.